BrianOfrim/SeeSea/readme.md

 - Learning rate: scheduler type: linear, peak=0.001, warmup ratio:0.1
 - Epochs: 30 (~30000 total training steps)
 - Batch size: 64

+Note: When the wind speed output of the multihead regression model is binned into the Beaufort scale, the model achieves ~73% accuracy which is better than the beaufort image classification model.

 #### Sample beaufort model output